MVDB0110/CTFd-Kubernetes/GETTING-STARTED.md

 # 2. Appendix
 ## 2.1 RBAC

 The following resources in Kubernetes need to be in order for the plugin to work.
 The service account will be bound to CTFd.
 All of these resources need to be created in the same namespace as CTFd.
+This is applied in the k8-definition map under ctfd-deployment.yaml
 ```Bash
 apiVersion: v1
 kind: ServiceAccount